 Learning how to support your child with developmental coordination disorder (DCD) is a journey.
 Along the way, you’ll learn about symptoms, treatment options and what schools and professionals can do to help.
-But there’s so much else to know about DCD, which you may have heard
+But there’s so much else to know about DCD, which you may have heard referred to as dyspraxia.

 This overview gives you the basics, so you can start helping your child.
 It also leads to more in-depth information on DCD.

 DCD is a condition that makes it hard to learn coordination and motor skills (including motor planning).
 At least 5 percent of kids have it.
 DCD is more common in boys than in girls.
 Kids don’t outgrow it, but they can improve their motor skills.

 DCD isn’t a like or .
 It’s considered a neurodevelopmental disorder, like ADHD.
 But it can make it hard for kids to do schoolwork and keep up with classroom lessons.
 It can also make it difficult for them to participate in gym class.
 DCD often co-occurs with other conditions, and the symptoms may overlap.